rubocop/rspec-style-guide/README.md

     <sup>[[link](#mailer-expectations)]</sup>

       * the subject is correct
-      * the receiver e-mail is correct
+      * the sender e-mail is correct
       * the e-mail is sent to the right e-mail address
       * the e-mail contains the required information